 You also want to periodically check the results each month thereafter to find out whether any problems with the machine occurred after your client was tested by finding the electronic data for the Monthly Agency Inspection Tests for the Intoxilyzer 8000.

 Fifth Step - FDLE Departmental Inspections for the Intoxilyzer 8000

 The FDLE Departmental Inspections occur on an annual basis each calendar year and each time the instrument is "returned from" an authorized repair facility, including Enforcement Electronics in Lakeland.

 - Instrument Files and Registrations for Florida's Intoxilyzer 8000 - Department inspection reports, field notes, instrument registrations, correspondence records, correspondence concerning agency inspection reports and agency inspections received by Florida's Alcohol Testing Program (ATP), and other miscellaneous documents and correspondence for the Intoxilyzer 8000.
 Click here to find all of the Department Inspections in 2017.

 - Subject Test Statistics - Find statistics on a monthly basis for each instrument and a yearly summary.
-The statistics are particularly important to showing that a particular instrument is having a problem that is not typical.
+The statistics are particularly important when determining whether a particular instrument is having a problem that is not typical.